Financial-Times/origami-website/_tutorials/manual-build.md

 <pre><code class="o-syntax-highlight--scss">$o-grid-is-silent: false;
 @import 'o-grid/main';</code></pre>

 If we open our `index.html` in a browser window, we'll see that our content is now centred on the page.
 This is because of the classes that we added to our outside `div` at the very beginning.
-Since we've requested all of the `o-grid` styling, the styling applies to those classes as soon as we include the component's SCSS.
+Since we've requested all of the `o-grid` styling, the styling applies to those classes as soon as we include the component's <abbr title="Sassy Cascading Style Sheets">SCSS</abbr>.

 We added an [o-typography](https://registry.origami.ft.com/components/o-typography) class to our inner div at the beginning of the tutorial, as well.
 It will apply styling just as the grid did, so the next—unguided—step, is for you to implement `o-typography` in the same way we implemented `o-grid` above.